Skip to content

 Cost of raising your lifestyle as income rises.

-Calculate the long-term cost of lifestyle inflation: what you would have saved if income increases went to savings instead of spending.
+Multi-decade cost of lifestyle inflation: what you would have saved if income increases went into savings instead of into bigger spending.

 What this tool does